 When making work transparent, check your own motives

 Some managers interpret transparency as a one-way street.
 Rather than sharing information themselves, they want to keep a closer eye on what team members are actually doing.
 Do meetings happen around the task board and are all team members involved in moving things around or does it get left to a coach or team leader to do?
 If the task board is rarely updated, is it because all the ‘real’ reporting and task allocation occurs elsewhere?
 Do people know what’s the most important feature and can they explain why it’s so important?
 In general, the more genuine your commitment to transparency, the better the team will self-organize and hold one another to account.

 Is control ceded to the team on the day-to-day issues that relate to the task in hand?

 Who decides the coding guidelines?
 Do the team own the process of estimation, or are they told ‘this feature must be completed within 3 weeks’?
 Is there a clear definition of boundaries in terms of what the team can and cannot do?
 Do the team know who to ask to get answers to questions or problems, and are they able to get these responses quickly?

 Things needed to be described as outcomes and boundaries that allows a group of people work towards the goal.
-Without the outcomes, boundaries and transparency self-organisation will fail.
-If these three things can be made to work within your organisation it is amazing to watch a team with the freedom to solve problems and deliver innovative and effective solutions faster.
+Without the outcomes, boundaries and transparency self-organization will fail.
+If these three things can be made to work within your organization it is amazing to watch a team with the freedom to solve problems and deliver innovative and effective solutions faster.